EgosOwn/onionr/docs/whitepaper.md

 ## General Overview

 At its core, Onionr is merely a description for storing data in self-verifying packages ("blocks").
-These blocks can be encrypted to a user (or self), encrypted symmetrically, or not at all.
+These blocks can be encrypted to a user (or for one's self), encrypted symmetrically, or not at all.
 Blocks can be signed by their creator, but regardless, they are self-verifying due to being identified by a sha3-256 hash value; once a block is created, it cannot be modified.

 Onionr exchanges a list of blocks between all nodes.
 By default, all nodes download and share all other blocks, however this is configurable.
+Blocks do not rely on any particular order of reciept or transport mechanism.

 ## User IDs